 This cooperative arrangement includes two distinct types of collaborative observations and funding opportunities between NRAO and Fermi that will take place within the GI program.
 To distinguish these two opportunities, we call them the "Joint Proposal Opportunity" and the "Cooperative Proposal Opportunity," respectively.
 The two opportunities are described in turn below.

 The NRAO operates the Very Long Baseline Array (VLBA), a milliarcsecond-resolution continent-wide interferometer array; the Jansky Very Large Array (VLA), an arcsecond-resolution centimeter-wave interferometer array; and the Robert C. Byrd Green Bank Telescope (GBT), a precise 100m single-aperture telescope.
 Proposers should note that all of these telescopes are evolving, with enhancements of the VLBA sensitivity, replacement of the VLA by the VLA, and new array receivers on the GBT; the "Astronomers" sections of the relevant web sites should be consulted for the most up-to-date information.
 In particular, the advent of the VLA means that joint Fermi - ELVA observations will henceforth be supported in Open Shared Risk Observing mode.
-NRAO is also the North American Executive of the Atacama Large Millimeter/Submillimeter Array (ALMA), presently under construction.
-The present agreement covers the GBT, VLA, and VLBA, with the potential of adding ALMA when it comes on line.
+The Atacama Large Millimeter Array (ALMA), which is also managed by NRAO, is NOT included as a component of in this Fermi-NRAO joint program agreement.
 The total amount of scientific observing time used on the operational NRAO telescopes ranges from 4000 to 6500 hours per year.
 The GBT, VLA, and VLBA are pointed telescopes generally allocated for PI proposals; their data proprietary period is 12 months, beginning at the time of the last observation associated with a proposal.
 NRAO also receives "Large Proposals" requesting at least 200 hours of NRAO observing time at each NRAO proposal deadline.
 NRAO is funded by NSF as a research facility that operates state-of-the-art telescopes in an "open skies" mode for the entire astronomical community.

 The first Fermi/NRAO opportunity is a Joint Proposal Opportunity, whereby potential radio observers submit proposals for Fermi funding and future NRAO observations through the Fermi GI portal.
 A range of telescope time will be made available by NRAO for the Fermi GI program.
 In turn, Fermi/NASA will make data-analysis funding available to successful U.S.-based investigators requesting NRAO observing time through the GI process.
 These proposals may include both NRAO and Fermi pointed observations, although pointed Fermi observations will be rare, and most successful proposals are expected to make use of Fermi survey data.
 The peer-reviewed GI proposal-evaluation process will identify programs with sufficient science justification to be allocated funding by Fermi, and those that fall within the agreed-on range of NRAO observing time will be allocated NRAO observing time without additional scientific review, provided they prove to be technically feasible.